 Looming to the north is giant Leech Lake, the third-largest in Minnesota, and the town of Walker.
 Fishermen know it for giant muskies; bicyclists know it as the hub of the Paul Bunyan-Heartland-Migizi trail system, now the state's longest.

-Fortune is smiling on Walker; it's also become the hub of fine-dining in north-central Minnesota, with two of our Best Bets.
+Fortune is smiling on Walker; it's also become the hub of fine-dining in north-central Minnesota.

 For every-day dining, there's a string of friendly pubs and supper clubs.

 Here's our insiders' guide to dining in the footsteps of Paul Bunyan, from Longville to Walker.

 Possibly the best ethnic restaurant in the lakes area is Udom's Thai Restaurant (218-675-5513).
 After a successful first season, chef Udom and hubby Paul moved from a little hole in the wall near the lake in Hackensack to a more spacious home on Minnesota 371.